 Indeed, adding additional nutrients and other enhancements to the composed media can improve the quality of the media and reduce the number of additional nutrients that will have to be added during the growing season.
 Meals, manures, worm castings, kelp and granite dust are commonly added to replace lost nutrients.
 Peat moss, coir and garden soil are sometimes also added to improve structure.

 While we are considering reuse of resources, recirculating systems waste less fertilizer than drain-to-waste systems.
 If a drain-to-waste system is implemented, it should drain not to waste, but to an additional vegetable or flower garden plot.
 This would both maximize the use of purchased nutrients and minimize nutrient pollution leaving the garden.

 Gardens cannot be closed systems.
 Harvested material is removed from the garden, however, that does not mean the amount of additional resources required to enter the garden and the amount of non-harvest resources leaving the garden cannot be minimized to reduce both gardening expenses and carbon impact.

 In natural systems, both macronutrients and micronutrients grow plants, which then fall and decompose to become available for new plants to grow.
 Natural growth does not replace its growing media each year; it reconditions and improves the existing media over a period of years.

-Gardeners often think of gardens as an event, with a beginning in the spring, a summer in the middle and ends in the fall; but in natural settings, gardens are a self-sustaining cycle.
-Proper additive application should seek to improve the media over time, not damage it.
+Gardeners often think of gardens as an event, with a beginning in the spring, a summer in the middle and a fall in the end.
+But, in natural settings, gardens are a self-sustaining cycle.
+Proper additive applications should seek to improve the media over time, not damage it.
 Nutrients and additives must be added to the garden to replace that which is removed as harvests, but there is little reason to have to start from scratch each season.